jlacasa/mixed-models-spring25/content/1-intro.md

 ### The famous intercept-and-slope linear model

 {% include figure.html img="day1/linear_regression_1.jpg" alt="" caption="Figure 2.
-A good example for the intercept-and-slope model: Apple diameter versus time." width="75%" #intercept_slope_fig1 %}
+A good example for the intercept-and-slope model: Apple diameter versus time." width="75%" id = "intercept_slope_fig1" %}

 One of the most popular models is the intercept-and-slope model.
 Why?
 Because it's so simple and interpretable!
 Most of us learned this way of writing out the statistical model: